rackerlabs/docs-cloud-networks/api-docs/getting-started/controlling-network-access/security-groups-neutron.rst

    verification.
 In this example, the ID is ``ea794fe0-5f82-4b4e-8c38-7ab5d278973a``, but use the ID from your response.

 #.
-To see the rule in your group, issue the following neutron client command, substituting
+To see the rule in your group, issue the following neutron client command.

-   your own values for the ones shown:
+   **List security group rules with neutron request**

    .. code::

       $ neutron security-group-rule-list

-   The operation returns the response, as shown in the following output:
+   **List security group rules with neutron response**

    .. code::